|

 land from Charles E. Little and devoted four of these acres to be used as a cemetery.
 In 1940, the Scottsville Presbyterian

 Church transferred the land to a cemetery corporation, and it became known as the Scottsville Cemetery in 1942.
-As of summer 2006,
+As of August 2017,

 |